1hAck-0/1hAckOGFN-Lua-Engine/docs/api-introduction.md

 end
 ```

+---

 ### onStop Event

 This event is triggered once when your script stops or goes from being active to idle.
-If your script throws a runtime error, the script will be stopped however this event won't be called as it may cause even further runtime errrors.
+If your script throws a **runtime error**, the script will be stopped however this event **won't be called** as it may cause even further runtime errrors.

 - Parameters: None
 - Return Value: `bool` (Return false only if an issue prevents the script from stopping; this will trigger a warning in the console)